Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Related Works

-One key component of anchor box based detectors is the anchor boxes of pre-defined scales and aspect ratios.
-In this way, detection is performed by classifying and regressing these anchor boxes.
-Faster R-CNN \cite{ren2015faster} is known as a two-stage detector, which generates objectness proposals and further classifies and refines these proposals in a single framework.
-In contrast, singe-stage detectors, popularized by SSD \cite{liu2016ssd}, remove the proposal generation step and achieve comparable accuracy while are more efficient than two-stage detectors.
+Anchor based object detection is arguably the dominant paradigm in object detection, popularized by \cite{ren2015faster}.
+Architecturally speaking, one of the major component of anchor-box based object detectors are fixed anchor-boxes (pre-defined scales and aspect ratios).
+Subsequently, these fixed anchor-boxes are used for classification and regression of final object bounding-box.
+Most two-stage based object detectors, such as Faster R-CNN \cite{ren2015faster}, generates proposals (in region proposal network) and progressively classifies and refines them in its downstream classifier (Fast R-CNN branch).
+Making it end-to-end trainable, in a single unified framework.
+In contrast to two stage methods, singe-stage detectors, such as SSD \cite{liu2016ssd}, without the proposal generation step and achieved comparable accuracy while are more efficient (computationally) than two-stage detectors.

-In terms of pedestrian detection, Faster R-CNN has become the predominant framework.
-For example, RPN+BF \cite{zhang2016faster} adapts the RPN and re-scores these proposals via boosted forests.
-MS-CNN \cite{cai2016unified} also applies the Faster R-CNN framework but generates proposals on multi-scale feature maps.
-Zhang \emph{et al.} \cite{zhang2017citypersons} contribute five strategies to adapt the plain Faster R-CNN for pedestrian detection.
-RepLoss \cite{wang2017repulsion} and OR-CNN \cite{Zhang_2018_ECCV} design two novel regression losses to tackle the occluded pedestrian detection in crowded scenes.
-Bi-Box \cite{Zhou_2018_ECCV} proposes an auxiliary sub-network to predict the visible part of a pedestrian instance.
-Most recently, single-stage detectors also present competitive performance.
-For example, ALFNet \cite{Liu_2018_ECCV} proposes the asymptotic localization fitting strategy to evolve the default anchor boxes step by step into precise detection results, and \cite{Lin_2018_ECCV} focuses on the discriminative feature learning based on the original SSD architecture.